jnozzi/cocoadev.com/SiteContent/General/ClipboardVersusPasteboard.markdown

 ----

-[[NeXT]] people say pasteboard, Classic people say clipboard.
+General/NeXT people say pasteboard, Classic people say clipboard.
 The terms are interchangeable as far as developers are concerned (barring religious API wars.)
 I would use clipboard in the UI, since it's what most Mac users are familiar with.

 ----